Child of Woe

 Even little Wednesday is quiet in the rain

-so that Sunday's angel may, too, grow a flower
+so that Sunday's angel may,

 and see the sun rise while hearing the birds